-Up until 2016 this part of the approach could be bypassed by another lift, however it has been closed for a few years now, and there is no prospect of it reopening in the nearby future.
+Up until 2016, this part of the approach could be bypassed by another lift, however, it has been closed for a few years now, and there is no prospect of it reopening in the near future.

-The scree that becomes looser as you go higher, sets you back one step for each two steps you take forward.
-In other words it’s an arduous work.
-After 2 hours you should reach rifugio Lorenzi.
+The scree becomes looser as you go higher, setting you back one step for every two steps you take forward.
+In other words, it’s an arduous work.
+After 2 hours you should reach Rifugio Lorenzi.

 There are signs surrounding it to remind you to be careful when walking on its terrace as some planks have become loose and the whole construction doesn’t feel sturdy.

-There is still a tiny winter room left open, where you can spend the night should you choose to break the journey down into two days and are planning to tackle the nearby via ferrata Ivano Dibona as well.
+should you choose to break the journey down into two days, there is still a tiny winter room left open where you can spend the night.
+This is especially useful if you are planning to tackle the nearby via ferrata Ivano Dibona as well.

 Part 3: Rifugio Lorenzi to Cristallo di Mezzo Summit

 I hope you are ready for some serious exposure.
-From rifugio Lorenzi you will be following a ridgeline, transferring you into a typical weathered rocks of the Dolomites.
-You will be thankful for the cable protection, which is present along the way.
+You will be thankful for all the cable protection which is present along the way.